awj/awj.github.io/_dnd/untitled-mystery-dm.md

 For the third "act", we go truly weird.
 The players encounter someone who *clearly should be dead*, but is both not dead and also not aware of their problem.
 The party realizes that *this* is what Death's Avatar was talking about, and that they need to help set things right.

 ## Adventure
 The party are all members of the Hands of Karn, one of the more reputable guilds in Caledon.
 The backwater island of Ardea, home to a single farming village, is now a month late in sending their ship to collect supplies.
-Given that this ship *also* was supposed to bring in the island's taxes, they have been tasked with going to Ardea to determine what is going on.
+Given that this ship *also* was supposed to bring in the island's taxes, the guild is very concerned with what is going on.
+A party of guild members was dispatched to the island, and is also long overdue. the party has been tasked with going to Ardea to determine what is going on.

 Their guild has chartered a ship to deliver both them and the town's supplies.
 They have been directed to venture inland to the town and seek out Barassus, the town's elder and main contact for the guild.

+## Key Mystery Elements
+You'll likely need to read further here, but this is a high level breakdown of the "who", "how", and "why" behind this campaign.
+Along with a condensed representation of clues the party can find.
+It's intended for reference during the campaign.

+### Who
+Vernalis's magical parasite, along with the unwitting help of Lysandre and Vernalis.

+### How
+Lysandre and Vernalis built the death ward in a desperate attempt to keep him alive.
+His death allowed the parasite to take over its host and begin spreading.
+The parasites worked together to try to preserve the appearance of normalcy until they could get a chance to attach to new hosts and escape.

+### Why
+Lysandre and Vernalis both wanted a life together away from war.
+The parasite needed a way to reproduce and begin spreading anew.

+## Clues
+Here's a high level list of all the clues available to be found.

+### Death's Avatar Encounter
+*Where* the road from the dock to town
+*Questions* How, Why

+### Lysandre's Journal
+*Where* her house if the party breaks in, otherwise the dead adventurers if they find them, worst case Karis brings it to them on the second night.
+*Questions* Who, How, Why

+An encoded journal that takes multiple Investigation (>15) checks to decode.
+It starts with their pre-adventure history, through building the ward, then into her growing suspicion that Revenant Vernalis is not actually himself.
+It ends abruptly five months before the party arrived.

+### Interview with Gar
+*Where* Tavern on the first night.
+If they miss him there, he finds them on the second day.
+*Questions* Who, How

+Warns the party "not to act strange".
+Says everyone who speaks out about what is going on in the town "gets replaced".
+Animals dying outside of the boundary.
+Vernalis suddenly being the picture of health after years of decline.
+The area inside the boundary going straight from mid-Fall to Spring, no matter what the temperature had to say.
+One by one people just decided that they just weren't concerned with much of this.

+### Barassus's Ravings
+*Where* His house, inside town.
+*Questions* Who, How

+### Revenant NPC injured
+*Where* in town, party witnesses an extreme injury if it hasn't happeend by the third day *Questions* How

+### Karis Interview
+*Where* outside down, but within the boundary *Questions* Who, Why, How

+Relates how she saw Vernalis and Lysandre builidng the ward.
+She'd heard rumors in the Navy that Vernalis had been discharged after contracting some kind of magical parasite nobody could deal with.

 ## Pre-adventure history
 *NOTE: this section is intended entirely for reference and gives away the entire mystery.
 Don't read it to the players.
 It's intended to help you in explaining the motivations and actions of the NPCs.*

 ### 2 years ago
 Lysandre and Vernalis retired from the Caledonian Navy, where they were part of a special unit tasked with securing artifacts that could be used in the country's defense.
-Vernalis had contracted a magical parasite, one which stripped him of his connection to his god and was slowly killing him.
+Vernalis had contracted a magical parasite, which was slowly killing him.
 All attempts to remove it failed, and they left the Navy to pursue their dreams of a small town life together with what time he had left.
 Seeking to put their painful adventuring past behind them, they posed as a retired priest and bookseller.

-Lysandre secretly had stolen some ancient runecrafting materials, including Allocite, an ore capable of blending together schools of magic in ways the world had forgotten.
-She hypothesized that a careful application of warding runes could stave off Death itself, something normally far beyond her powers.
-As Vernalis's health worsened, she launched a desperate attempt to save him by literally creating a barrier against Death.
+They secretly had stolen some ancient runecrafting materials, including Allocite, an ore capable of blending together schools of magic in ways the world had forgotten.
+They hypothesized that a careful application of warding runes could stave off Death itself.
+As Vernalis's health worsened, they launched a desperate attempt to save him by literally creating a barrier against Death.

 ### 6 months ago
 Karis, separately, was discharged from her adventurer's guild.
 Broken by the horrors of watching her few friends die, she sought a life of solitude in the middle of nowhere.
 Always a bit of an outcast due to her Tiefling ancestry, her contact with members of the town was rare.
 She took up residence in a cabin in the woods, content in her solitude with nature.